surtarso/asap-cabinet-fe/README.md

 # As Simple As Possible Cabinet Front-End

 A dual screen front-end for your virtual pinball cabinet.
-As simple as possible.
+"As Simple As Possible".

 ## Features:
 - Full screen display of table playfield and backglass